catdeal3r/fibreglass/README.md

 | | | gimp |

 ### Fonts used
-- 0xProto Nerd Font (purely to display nerd fonts)
+- 0xProto Nerd Font (purely to display nerd font icons)
 - Product Sans (for all the ui)
 - Hack (for the terminal)